 One of the biggest is that the shingles have an up-word bent when you install them.
 This makes them susceptible to blow off if there is a strong wind.
 This is NOT a manufacturing defect; its how the shingles are designed.
 GAF explains this in their technical installation manual and suggests that they will settle down within 4-6 weeks.
 Sunshine also really helps in this settling process.

-The problem is that if these shingles are installed during inclement weather seasons, such as fall and winter, you are risking a much higher chance of many shingles getting blown off.
+The problem is that if these shingles are installed during inclement weather seasons, such as fall and winter, you are risking a much higher chance of multiple shingles getting blown off.
 As a result, many roofers recommend to do the roof replacement in the spring or summer.

 Another is that its hard to find a certified Master Elite Roofer if you want to get the upgraded warranty.
 Most roofers don’t want to go through GAF’s training program, and there are only 2-3% professional contractors that have this certification.